Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 Your transmission could start to overheat, even though you have too much fluid as opposed to not enough.

 Because there’s too much ATF in your transmission, it isn’t circulating as it should.
-Increased pressures due to more volumetric space occupation also mean elevated temperatures.
+Heightened pressures due to more volumetric space occupation also mean increased temperatures.

 The fluid deteriorates and begins to lose its capacity to cool.

-These combine to result in an overheating transmission.
-This is often displayed via a dedicated warning light or message.
+These combine to result in an overheated transmission.
+This is often displayed via a specific warning light or message.

 Sounds From The Transmission

-Transmissions aren’t quiet by any stretch of the imagination.
+Transmissions aren’t silent by any stretch of the imagination.
 But they shouldn’t be clunking, excessively vibrating, screeching, or juddering.

 Any unusual sounds coming from your engine bay could be caused by the transmission.
 In turn, the underlying issue could be excessive transmission fluid.